junxit/us-congress-bills-109/metadata.md

 - 2005-12-16 — Introduced in House
 - 2005-12-16 — Introduced in House
 - 2005-12-16 — Referred to the House Committee on the Judiciary.
+- 2006-02-16 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2006-03-10 — Subcommittee on Courts, the Internet, and Intellectual Property Discharged.
+- 2006-03-15 — Committee Consideration and Mark-up Session Held.
+- 2006-03-15 — Ordered to be Reported by Voice Vote.
+- 2006-04-05 — Placed on the House Calendar, Calendar No. 162.
+- 2006-04-05 — Reported by the Committee on Judiciary.
+H. Rept.
+109-409.
+- 2006-04-05 — Reported by the Committee on Judiciary.
+H. Rept.
+109-409.